The Non-Aligned Movement (NAM) is an inter-governmental alliance, comprised of 120 Member States supported by 17 Observer States (137 countries).

 This geopolitical movement is driven by a mass awakening of the People, as “people are becoming increasingly conscious”, and “awareness of peoples is becoming a great moral force, capable of exercising a vital influence on the development of international relations”, by asserting “the will of their peoples” (1961 NAM 1st Summit Declaration, Preamble: ¶8-9).

-The NAM alliance declares that the primary “cause” of “disregard of international law” violating human rights is the modernist ideology of Globalism, described as the agendas of “geopolitical interests” imposing “neo-colonialism” through the “centers of power” (2016 NAM 17th Summit Declaration, Preamble: ¶2).
+The NAM alliance declares that the primary “cause” of “disregard of international law” violating human rights is the modernist ideology of Globalism, described as the agendas of “geopolitical interests” imposing “neo-colonialism” through the “centers of power”, meaning by centralization of international governance (2016 NAM 17th Summit Declaration, Preamble: ¶2).

 The “Policy of Non-Alignment” which defines the NAM alliance is declared to be “the fight against” Globalist “neo-colonialism”, defined as “all forms of foreign… domination or hegemony” imposed through the “centers of power” of ill-conceived treaty organizations (2016 NAM 17th Summit Declaration, Preamble: Point 3).